strongbox/strongbox-docs/The-strongbox‐authentication‐users.xml-File.md

 # Understanding Access Restrictions

-The access to system's web resources can be restricted for users using roles.
+The access to the system's web resources can be restricted for users using roles.
 Access restrictions are implemented internally through a set of privileges and roles, that are a set of unique privileges.

-Although some user can have generally weak access rights, we are able to allow him strong access rights for certain resources.
+It is also possible to manage the access to certain resources.

 # Built-in Roles And Privileges